intuition-dev/intuDocs/meta-slides/10_pillars.md

 HTML

 Eg: LAMP.
 Eg WordPress.
 The mentality that software development is expensive has to end.
+Musicians and athletes practice their art, and so can developers.
+So find something that is used and port it to leverage current year's tech.
-Step 1: extract the html files and assets.
+Eg: extract the html files and assets and convert to Pug.

 ## Pillar 9: No Negativity Towards DRY/Mobile